-Figure 2.
+Figure 3.
 Back panel view.

 Port Description DSL A DSL port to connect the router to the telephone line.
-LAN An Ethernet port to connect a computer/switch or to connect to a private Ethernet line.
-WPS A button to quickly add wireless devices to the router's WLAN.
-WIRELESS ON/OFF A button to turn the router's wireless interface on/off.
+LAN 1-4 4 Ethernet ports to connect Ethernet devices.
+One port can be used to connect to a private Ethernet line.
+RESET A button to restore the factory default settings.
+To restore the factory defaults, push the button (with the device turned on), hold it for 5 seconds, and then release the button.
+12VDC IN Power connector.
 ON/OFF A button to turn the router on/off.
-12V=0.5A Power connector.